fcipriani/jquery.searchit.js/README.md

 	// Text to show when no element matches the typed text
 	noElementText: "No elements found",

-	// Show the first select option in the text field
+	// Show the currently selected option in the text field
-	loadFirstOption: false
+	loadSelectedOption: false

 Demo:
 -----